Use the Enable Monitoring area of the Channels tab to select the endpoint applications and destinations (channels) to monitor.

 HTTP monitors HTTP traffic for Internet Explorer, Windows apps, Firefox, and Google Chrome on supported Windows endpoints.

-FTP monitors FTP traffic, including traffic over Windows apps, on supported Windows endpoints.
+FTP monitors FTP traffic, including over Windows apps, on supported Windows endpoints.

 Select applications to be monitored:

-Application File Access to monitor Windows and Mac applications configured on the Application Monitoring screen.
+Application File Access to monitor Windows and Mac applications that are configured on the Application Monitoring screen.

 Cloud Storage to monitor supported Windows and Mac cloud storage applications.